maxharrisnet/revup-clinic-location/README.md

 - Shortcode accepts a name parameter to specify the location of the dental clinic
 - Uses the Places API to get the locations of dental clinics
 - Uses the Google Maps API to display the map
+- Displays the name and address of the dental clinic below and in a marker on the map

 ## Considerations 🤔